CSOgroup/Lymphomoid-IF-pipeline/README.md

    ...
    ```

+In case you have doubts on to which .vsi file a .ome.tif file corresponds too, you can import the .ome.tif file in QuPath and compare it.

 ### Cell detection (i.e. segmentation)
 The cell detection script require few Python packages for basic file processing.
 They are all already installed as a Python virtual environment in _/mnt/data2/shared/Lymphomoid-IF-software/Lymphomoid-IF-venv/_.
 1. To be able to access the packages you need to activate the environment using: